 - Submission of a professional portfolio documenting clinical activities/practice hours and scholarship to meet the criteria for clinical hours for the DNP program.
-The portfolio may include a resume or CV and a description of the individual's practice experience; academic and specialized programs of study in the student's specialty area; certifications in administration or other applicable areas requiring a master's degree; or additional activities, and experiences exemplifying competence in the student's specialty area. - Students not meeting the clinical hour/ practice hour criteria will be evaluated and required to take an independent study course designed to provide an individualized clinical intensive based on the student's background, experience, and learning needs to complete the required 1000 clinical hours/practice hours for the DNP degree.
+The portfolio may include a resume or CV and a description of the individual's practice experience; academic and specialized programs of study in the student's specialty area; certifications in administration; or additional activities, and experiences exemplifying competence in the student's specialty area. - Students not meeting the clinical hour/ practice hour criteria will be evaluated and required to take an independent study course designed to provide an individualized clinical intensive based on the student's background, experience, and learning needs to complete the required 1000 clinical hours/practice hours for the DNP degree.